HexEchoTV/StreamerBot-Commands/README.md

 ## 🎯 Overview

-**StreamerBot Commands** is a professionally-designed collection of C# actions for [StreamerBot](https://streamer.bot/), providing streamers with a complete economy system, 40+ interactive games, essential utilities, and powerful integrations.
+**StreamerBot Commands** is a professionally-designed collection of C# actions for [StreamerBot](https://streamer.bot/), providing streamers with a complete economy system, 26 completed interactive games (with 27 more in development), essential utilities, and powerful integrations.
 Built with modularity, extensibility, and ease of use in mind.

+**Current Status:** 38 completed commands, 34 in active development, 15 new features planned (87 total features when complete)

 ### What Makes This Collection Unique?

 - ✅ **Complete Currency Economy** - Fully-featured currency system with daily claims, leaderboards, and transactions
-- ✅ **40+ Interactive Games** - Gambling, PvP, quests, treasure hunts, and more
+- ✅ **26 Interactive Games** - Gambling, PvP, quests, treasure hunts, and more (27 additional games in development)
 - ✅ **Advanced Discord Logging** - Comprehensive event tracking with color-coded embeds
 - ✅ **Modular Architecture** - Use what you need, customize what you want
 - ✅ **Professional Code Quality** - Well-documented, error-handled, and maintainable
-- ✅ **Active Development** - Regular updates and community support
+- ✅ **Active Development** - Regular updates and community support (see FUTURE-PLANS.md)
 - ✅ **MIT Licensed** - Free to use, modify, and distribute
+- 🚧 **Exciting Features Coming** - Maze & Snake overlay games, Achievement system, Chat Wars, and more!

 ---